 Thank You for Being Late is a work of contemporary history that serves as a field manual for how to write and think about this era of accelerations.
 It’s also an argument for “being late”―for pausing to appreciate this amazing historical epoch we’re passing through and to reflect on its possibilities and dangers.
 To amplify this point, Friedman revisits his Minnesota hometown in his moving concluding chapters; there, he explores how communities can create a “topsoil of trust” to anchor their increasingly diverse and digital populations.

 With his trademark vitality, wit, and optimism, Friedman shows that we can overcome the multiple stresses of an age of accelerations―if we slow down, if we dare to be late and use the time to reimagine work, politics, and community.
 Thank You for Being Late is Friedman’s most ambitious book―and an essential guide to the present and the future.

-The book, The Wall: Growing up Behind the Iron Curtain [Bulk, Wholesale, Quantity] ISBN# 9780374347017 in Picture Book by S may be ordered in bulk quantities.
+The book, Thank You for Being Late: An Optimist's Guide to Thriving in the Age of Accelerations [Bulk, Wholesale, Quantity] ISBN# 9781250141224 in Paperback by Thomas L. Friedman may be ordered in bulk quantities.
 Minimum starts at 25 copies.
 Availability based on publisher status and quantity being ordered.